 Final Cut Pro combines revolutionary video editing with powerful media organization and incredible performance to let you create at the speed of thought.

 The iWork suite is excellent, but many folks prefer Microsoft Office, so it's fantastic that Microsoft has added Touch Bar support to the Office suite.

 You'll be able to use brand-new features in apps like Word, Powerpoint, and Excel.
 For example, the Touch Bar will take you into Word Focus Mode, which removes all the commands and ribbons, allowing you to focus on your Word document better.

 In Powerpoint, you'll be able to manipulate graphic elements, reorder things on the fly, and more.

-You'll also be able to perform all the most popular functions of Outlook right from the Touch Bar, like sending email, replying, attaching documents, and more!
+You'll also be able to perform all the most popular functions of Outlook right from the Touch Bar, like sending an email, replying, attaching documents, and more!

 With Touch Bar supports, you'll be able to create a secure note or password at the tap of a button, and only you will be able to see your 1Password account, thanks to Touch ID!
-You'll even be able to create logins for many popular sites, just by tapping their logos on the Touch Bar — no browser needed.
+You'll even be able to create logins for many popular sites just by tapping their logos on the Touch Bar — no browser needed.

 1Password gets more secure and more convenient, thanks to Touch Bar support.

 1Password helps you store all of your passwords in one spot and keeps them secret, keeping them safe.